-- 1. It is context-sensitive, considering economic, social, and environmental objectives. - 2.
-Emphasizes transportation facility connectivity for all modes of travel.
+1. It is context-sensitive, considering economic, social, and environmental objectives.

-- Takes into account not only the presence of a facility, but also the level of comfort (including future average temperature rises due to climate change) and safety (based on national data for bicycles and pedestrians) that the facility provides for all users of that facility. - 4.
+- 2. Emphasizes transportation facility connectivity for all modes of travel. - 3.
+Takes into account not only the presence of a facility, but also the level of comfort (including stress from close proximity to motor vehicle traffic and future average temperature rises due to climate change) and safety (based on national data for bicycles and pedestrians) that the facility provides for all users of that facility. - 4.
 Ensures that the entire right-of-way is planned, designed, funded, and operated with consideration for safe access for all users of all ages and abilities and that all users and transportation modes are equally deserving of safe travel facilities. - 5.
-Encourages the use of national best practice design standards. - 6.
-Allows design flexibility in balancing user and stakeholder needs including maintenance needs. - 7.
-Encourages that the purchase of operations and maintenance vehicles are well suited for current and proposed infrastructure. - 8.
-Encourages consistency of transportartion projects with current and future land use goals and policies of local land use plans. - 9.
-Benefits all users equitably, particularly vulnerable users and in the most underinvested and underserved communities, including facility maintenance. - 10.
-Actively works to consider how to preserve right-of-way for all users. - 11.
-Encourages the prioritization of complete streets projects in areas that have the potential to serve high concentrations of vulnerable users. - 12.
-Encourages collaboration and interagency coordination with all transportation planning agencies and partners including public health and housing. - 13.
+Seeks to fill gaps and expand networks of complete streets facilities to ensure continuous routes to key destinations. - 6.
+Encourages the use of national best practice design standards. - 7.
+Allows design flexibility in balancing user and stakeholder needs including maintenance, emergency responder, and transit needs. - 8.
+Encourages that the purchase of operations and maintenance vehicles are well suited for current and proposed infrastructure. - 9.
+Encourages consistency of transportation projects with current and future land use goals and policies of local land use plans. - 10.
+Benefits all users equitably, particularly vulnerable users and in the most underinvested and underserved communities, including facility maintenance. - 11.
+Actively works to consider how to preserve right-of-way for all users. - 12.
+Encourages the prioritization of complete streets projects in areas that have the potential to serve high concentrations of vulnerable users. - 13.
+Encourages collaboration and interagency coordination with all transportation planning agencies and partners including public health and housing. - 14.
 Supports the involvement of local transit agencies to ensure that sufficient accommodation for transit vehicles and access to transit facilities is provided.